01 — About Me

 (CESM2 large ensemble's agreement on MJO teleconnection changes)

-Madden–Julian Oscillation (MJO) is a dominant intraseasonal mode in the tropics, playing an important role in affecting global weather and climate through teleconnections (see examples in Stan et al. 2017).
-How much MJO behaviors have changed and will change could significantly impact precipitation features over extratropical regions such as North American, East Asian, and South American regions.
-By studying the MJO characteristics and teleconnections from the past century to future warming scenarios through multiple climate models and long-term reanalysis data, we found that MJO propagation speed increases but with different growth rates at different warming stages, and the teleconnections to the Southwest and Southeast US are amplified.
-They are largely induced by the increased static stability and column moisture, the competition between the both, and the expanded warm-pool under global warming.
+The Madden–Julian Oscillation (MJO) is the dominant mode of tropical intraseasonal variability, shaping global weather and climate through its teleconnections (e.g., Stan et al. 2017).
+Changes in MJO behavior, in the past and future, can substantially alter precipitation across extratropical regions spanning the Americas, East Asia, Australia, and Europe.
+Using multiple climate models, we show that MJO propagation speed increases under warming, with the acceleration weakening at later warming stages, and that teleconnections to the Southwest and Southeast US strengthen accordingly.
+These changes are driven largely by increased mean static stability and column moisture, the competition between the two, and the expansion of the warm pool under global warming.

 • July 2023: Started my postdoc at CSU, working with Charlotte DeMott, Emily Riley Dellaripa, and Eric Maloney.